-High Risk Variable Treatment In order to increase future adaptability and survivability of the landscaping, plant species resilient to drought and higher seasonal temperatures have been selected by the landscape designer.
-Flooding (design Average Recurrence Interval are too low) Design includes appropriate sizing of culverts, freeboard of bridges over Ellen Brook and sizing of bridges over Ellen Brook to withstand predicted velocities.
+High Risk Variable Treatment In order to increase future adaptability and survivability of the landscaping, plant species of lower rainfall resilient to drought and higher seasonal temperatures have been selected by the landscape designer.
+Flooding (design Average Severe storm Design includes appropriate sizing of culverts, Recurrence Interval are too freeboard of bridges over Ellen Brook and sizing low) of bridges over Ellen Brook to withstand predicted velocities.
 Earthworks erosion Severe storm Selection of rock protection to protect against erosion.
 Design of embankment slopes and drainage to be able to handle modelled water velocities.

-Sustainable transport
+Sustainable Transport